July 11, 2019

-There is a typically telling and intelligent Pixar moment in the film A Bug’s Life in which an already well lubricated mosquito goes up to a bar and orders a ‘Bloody Mary, O Positive’.
+There is a typically telling and intelligent Pixar moment in the film A Bug’s Life in which an already well-lubricated mosquito goes up to a bar and orders a ‘Bloody Mary, O Positive’.
 The barman plonks a droplet of blood down on the bar.
 The mosquito sinks his proboscis into it, sucks it down in one go and promptly falls over.
-The main point is that the mosquito doesn’t need a glass because that is for animals that have a problem with gravity.
-For insects the major force in their lives isn’t gravity at all, but surface tension.
+The mosquito doesn’t need a glass because that is for animals who have a problem with gravity.
+For insects, the major force in their lives isn’t gravity, but surface tension.

 We can see similar issues arising when it comes to the functioning of businesses.
 This is perhaps most famously documented in the work of C Nothcote Parkinson, the creator of his eponymous law and also the author of a book which details how an organisation’s size affects its form and function.

 “If we were to build a cathedral simply by enlarging this design, then the periphery of the outer walls and windows would increase as length, while the area that light must reach would increase as length times length.
 In other words, the size of the windows would increase far more slowly than the area that requires illumination.
 Candles have limitations; the inside of such a cathedral would have been darker than the deed of Judas.
 Medieval churches, like tapeworms, lack internal systems and must alter their shape to produce more external surface as they are made larger.

 The large cathedral of Norwich, as it appeared in the twelfth century, had a much narrower rectangular nave; chapels have been added to the apse and a transept runs perpendicular to the main axis.
 All these “adaptations” increase the ratio of external wall and window to internal area.
 It is often stated that transepts were added to produce the form of a Latin cross.
 Theological motives may have dictated the position of such “outpouchings,” but the laws of size required their presence.
-Very few small churches have transepts.”
+Very few small churches have transepts.

 The “invention” of internal organs helped animals retain the highly successful shape of a simple exterior enclosing a large internal volume; and the invention of internal lighting and structural steel has helped modern architects design large buildings with simple exteriors.
 The limits are expanded, but the laws still operate.
 No large Gothic church is higher than it is long, no large animal has a sagging middle like a dachshund.”